 About three Mountaineering deaths each year occur due to rock and ice fall, avalanche, falls, and hypothermia associated with severe weather.
 The worst mountaineering accident on Mount Rainier occurred in 1981, when eleven people lost their lives in an ice fall on the Ingraham Glacier.
 This was the largest number of fatalities on Mount Rainier in a single incident since 32 people were killed in a 1946 plane crash on the South Tahoma Glacier.

-A few days before our climb on Mt Rainier, on July 6th, 2010, a man lost his life near the summit, due to the cold and extremely high winds.
+A few days before our climb on Mt Rainier, a man lost his life near the summit, due to the cold and extremely high winds.
 And then, three weeks later, after we returned from our climb, four climbers fell on the Emmons Glacier, and went into a 35 foot crevasse where one of the climbers lost his life in the fall.

 To the left, you see a climber practicing on a steep snow and ice slope just outside the Camp Muir area.
 Mt Rainier is certainly a great place to practice your snow and ice skills.
 But be warned, Mt Rainier, as stated above, can be deadly and novice climbers should not attempt to climb Mt Rainier without proper training and guidance.